 The kitchen contains all of the usual appliances, including; electric double-oven with induction hob, American-style fridge/freezer, dishwasher, microwave, toaster, kettle and ‘bean to cup’ 1-cup coffee machine.

-Leading from the kitchen is the cosy lounge with a wood-burning stove (an initial supply of logs provided between October and April), large Smart TV on extendable bracket with full access to Netflix, 3-seater sofa and armchair, Amazon ‘Alexa’ speaker.
+Leading from the kitchen is the cosy lounge with a wood-burning stove, large Smart TV on extendable bracket with full access to Netflix, 3-seater sofa and armchair, Amazon ‘Alexa’ speaker.
 The large window looks onto the garden.

 The master bedroom looks out to the garden through the plantation-style shutters and contains a king size bed (5ft wide) and plenty of storage.
 Smart TV with full access to Netflix.
 Luxury linens and fluffy towels are provided.

 This slightly ‘cosier’ room contains a double-size bed (4ft 6″ wide), limited hanging space and a set of drawers.
 Luxury linens and fluffy towels are provided.